 Who Facebook Custom Audiences Are Right For

-Facebook custom audiences are for businesses that want to create Facebook retargeting ads.
+Facebook custom audiences are for businesses that want to create Facebook retargeting ads as part of their overall Facebook marketing strategy.
 The custom audience is based on previous site visitors, meaning they are warm leads and, therefore, more likely to convert.
 Still, Facebook custom audiences are not necessarily right for every business advertising on Facebook.

 A Facebook custom audience is right for: